Facts about Barack Obama

 Barack Obama Biography

-Barack Obama is the 44th president of the United States and the first African-American president in American history.
-Barack Obama has spoken often of his multicultural background: his father was from Kenya, his mother from Kansas, and they met at the University of Hawaii.
-After his parents divorced and his father returned to Africa, Obama stayed with his mother and was raised in Indonesia and Hawaii.
-He earned an undergraduate degree from Columbia University in 1983 and a law degree from Harvard in 1991.
+Obama earned an undergraduate degree from Columbia University in 1983 and a law degree from Harvard in 1991.
 He then joined the Chicago law firm of Miner, Barnhill & Galland, which specialized in civil rights legislation.
 He also taught constitutional law for 12 years at the University of Chicago.
 Barack Obama was elected to the Illinois Senate in 1996, and then to the U.S. Senate in 2004, beating Republican candidate Alan Keyes.

 Barack Obama married the former Michelle Robinson in 1992.
-They have two daughters: Malia (b.
-1998) and Sasha (b.
+They have two daughters: Malia (born in 1998) and Sasha (b.
 2001)… Barack Obama’s father, also named Barack Obama, was black; his mother, Ann Dunham, was white.
-Obama’s grandmother, Madelyn Dunham (nicknamed “Toot”), died the day before Obama was elected in 2008...
-Obama attended Occidental College in Los Angeles before completing his undergraduate degree at Columbia...
-Obama’s Senate website described him as “the first African American president of the Harvard Law Review” and “the third African American since Reconstruction to be elected to the U.S. Senate.”
-The previous African-American senators elected by popular vote were Edward Brooke (1967-79, from Massachusetts) and Carol Moseley-Braun (1993-99, from Illinois).
-Two other African-Americans were chosen by state senates to become U.S. Senators: Hiram Revels (1870-71, from Mississippi) and Blanche Bruce (1875-81, also from Mississippi)...
-His 2008 Grammy for The Audacity of Hope beat books by two former presidents: Bill Clinton‘s Giving: How Each of Us Can Change the World and Jimmy Carter‘s Sunday Mornings in Plains: Bringing Peace to a Changing World.
+Obama’s grandmother on his mom’s side, Madelyn Dunham (nicknamed “Toot”), died the day before Obama was elected in 2008… Barack Obama attended Occidental College in Los Angeles before completing his undergraduate degree at Columbia… Barack Obama’s Senate website described him as “the first African American president of the Harvard Law Review” and “the third African American since Reconstruction to be elected to the U.S. Senate.”
+The previous Black senators elected by popular vote were Edward Brooke (1967-79, from Massachusetts) and Carol Moseley-Braun (1993-99, from Illinois).
+Two other Black Americans were chosen by state senates to become U.S. Senators: Hiram Revels (1870-71, from Mississippi) and Blanche Bruce (1875-81, also from Mississippi)… Barack Obama’s 2008 Grammy for The Audacity of Hope beat books by two former presidents: Bill Clinton‘s Giving: How Each of Us Can Change the World and Jimmy Carter‘s Sunday Mornings in Plains: Bringing Peace to a Changing World.